isaacmedina12/Magnitude-Comparator-VLSI-Design-Final-Project/README.md

 NOTE: The "SourcePawn" files are actually SPICE files.
 GitHub recognizes .sp files as SourcePawn files instead.

-The buffered circuit netlist is in the "Final-Timing-Parameters" directory in the "comparator_timing_v3.sp" file.
-The non-buffered netlist is in the "Timing_with_Scaling" directory in the "comparator_timing_v2.sp" file.
+The buffered circuit netlist is in the "Buffer-Inserted-Timing" directory in the "comparator_timing_v3.sp" file.
+The non-buffered netlist is in the "Non-Buffered-Timing" directory in the "comparator_timing_v2.sp" file.

 See figures below for circuit diagrams and verification of functionality waveforms.